Skip to main content

 You can access logs in Console UI in two ways:

-1. Managed Logs page — Navigate to Managed Logs in the left navigation bar to search logs across all your CMK clusters and VMs in a unified view.
+• Managed Logs page — Navigate to Command Center in the left navigation bar, then select Managed Logs to search logs across all your CMK clusters and VMs in a unified view.

 Searching and Filtering